Rahmon/wp-grande-vitorinha/README.txt

 == Frequently Asked Questions ==

-= Can I change the size of the font? =
+= How change the font size? =

-Yes, you can.
 Use the attribute "size" in shortcode, e.g.: [wpgv size=70]WP[/wpgv].
 The size of font use pixel and the default value is 60.

+= How change the font color? =

+Use the attribute "color" in shortcode, e.g.: [wpgv color="#bdc3c7"]WP[/wpgv].
+You need to use the hexadecimal format.

 == Screenshots ==